bchoi12/birdtown/README.md

 ## Overview

-birdtown is an experiment to make real-time multiplayer games instantly accessible in your web browser.
+birdtown is an experiment to recreate the magic of split-screen gaming in our modern world.

+Key features include
+ * no downloads/installs required--load the whole game in seconds
+ * real-time netcode optimized for a web browser experience, allowing you to play with your friends without worrying about connection quality
+ * built-in spatial voice chat for more immersion

 ### Status